-Many people who are not educated about homeopathy believe that homeopathy pills are just sugar (placebo) pills.
-They don’t understand how homeopathic medicines are made, have not been educated on the scientific explanation of how our medicines work, and are not aware of the numerous scientific studies proving the effectiveness of homeopathy.
+People who go to the mainstream media or wikipedia for their information about homeopathy believe that homeopathy pills are just sugar (placebo) pills.
+Unfortunately, many mainstream outlets fail to understand how homeopathic medicines are made, have not been educated on the scientific explanation of how our medicines work, and are not aware of the numerous scientific studies proving the effectiveness of homeopathy.

 Learn about how homeopathic medicines are made: How are Homeopathic Medicines Prepared?